 The motives for attacks on higher education also varied from one context to another, but were often quite different from those for attacks on school-level education and bore a closer resemblance to those for attacks on teacher trade unionists.
-Many attacks on higher education were connected to a government's desire to prevent the growth of opposition movements, restrict political debate or criticism of policies, and prevent alternative points of view from being expressed or gaining support.
-Others related to government authorities' wish to restrict education trade union activity, silence student protests, prevent certain subjects being researched by academics (ranging from human rights issues to concerns about HIV/AIDS) or limit the influence of, or exposure to, foreign ideas.
+Many attacks on

 As with attacks on schools, students and teachers, there were also cases of sectarian attacks and ethnic groups being targeted.
-In Sudan, for example, unknown men attacked 15 Darfuri students in their dormitory at Khartoum University in 2009.106 In Ethiopia, in June 2012, security forces reportedly stormed dormitories and arrested engineering students at Haromaya University in Oromia to break up a demonstration and held them outside without food for two days.107
+In Sudan, for example, unknown men attacked 15 Darfuri students in their dormitory at Khartoum University in 2009.
+106 In Ethiopia, in June 2012, security forces reportedly stormed dormitories and arrested engineering students at Haromaya University in Oromia to break up a demonstration and held them outside without food for two days.
+107

 In addition, attacks on higher education were carried out as a show of strength or in retaliation for military gains unrelated to education.
-The Taliban said they launched a double suicide bombing on the International Islamic University in Islamabad on 20 October 2009, which killed two female and three male students, in retaliation for a Pakistani army offensive in South Waziristan.108 During Operation Cast Lead in Gaza at the turn of 2008-2009 (27 December-18 January), Israeli forces damaged 14 of the 15 higher education institutions in the Gaza Strip, destroying three colleges and six university buildings.109 The action appeared to be part of a strategy of destroying enemy infrastructure, as reportedly declared by the Israeli Deputy Chief of Staff.110
+The Taliban said they launched a double suicide bombing on the International Islamic University in Islamabad on 20 October 2009, which killed two female and three male students, in retaliation for a Pakistani army offensive in South Waziristan.
+During Operation Cast Lead in Gaza at the turn of 2008-2009 (27 December-18 January), Israeli forces damaged 14 of the 15 higher education institutions in the Gaza Strip, destroying three colleges and six university buildings.
+He action appeared to be part of a strategy of destroying enemy infrastructure, as reportedly declared by the Israeli Deputy Chief of Staff.